BrunoJuchli/StaticProxy.Fody/README.md

 Instead of dynamically creating proxies, it is weaving them at compile time by means of IL rewritting (see: [Introduction to Fody](http://github.com/Fody/Fody/wiki/SampleUsage)).

-It is meant to be used in conjunction with dependency injection (IoC), since it is adding arguments to the constructor - and thus breaks `new Foo(...)` calls of all proxied classes.
+It is meant to be used in conjunction with dependency injection containers since it is adding arguments to the constructor - and thus breaks `new Foo(...)` calls of all proxied classes.

 ## Nuget